CBD and medicines: are there any interactions or contraindications?

 Cannabidiol and contraindications

-Apart from drug interaction, there are few contraindications to CBD use, as its side effects are rare and often less distressing than the symptoms it relieves.
+Apart from interaction with certain medications, as is the case withGodl 20% CBD oil and drugs, there are few contraindications to the use of CBD, its side effects being rare and often less distressing than the symptoms it helps to alleviate.
 There are, however, a few.

 You should be cautious about using CBD if :